When Mosheh Declined the Messenger of YHVH

 Beware of his presence and listen to his voice.
 Do not rebel against him, for he is not going to pardon your transgression, for My Name is in him.
 (Exo 23:21)

-But we should also recall that it was Mosheh who declined this Messenger, when YHVH said He would not lead the people to the Land because of the great sin they committed against Him.
+But we should also recall that it was Mosheh who declined this same messenger, when the Eternal told Mosheh He would not lead the people to the Land.
+That was the consequence for the great sin they committed against Him, when they made the golden calf.
+It is the object of this work to explain certain obscure passages in the Exodus that are not distinctly explained by the commentators.

 The sin of the golden calf

-In forty days, he returned to the camp to find that the people had already made an image of Elohim in the form of a golden calf.
-In his anger Mosheh broke the tablets with the Covenant to save the people from the wrath of the Almighty, as we explained this in the article Why did Moses Have to Break the Tablets of the Covenant of YHVH?.
-Three thousand men fell that day by the swords of the Levites.
+After the awesome revelation of Elohim over Mount Sinai and giving the Covenant (the Ten Commandments), Mosheh went up to the mountain to receive the tablets of stones with the words of the Covenant engraved on them with the finger of the Eternal.
+In forty days, Mosheh returned to the camp only to find that the people had already made an image of the Eternal Elohim in the form of a golden calf.
+In his anger Mosheh broke the tablets with the Covenant in order to save the people from the wrath of the Almighty.
+Why did Moses Have to Break the Tablets of the Covenant of YHVH?
+We explained this in the said article.
+Three thousand men of Israel fell that day by the swords of the Levites.
+And the Eternal plagued the people because they and Aharon made the calf.

 Whoever has sinned against Me, I blot him out of My Book.
 And now, go, lead the people to the place of which I have spoken to you.
-Behold, My Messenger goes before you.
+Behold, My messenger goes before you.
 (Exo 32:33-34)

 The Messenger of YHVH as a guard and guide